 What's Needed for Success?

-To be successful, and gain well paid secure work, as some type of fitness instructor; you will almost certainly need something more.
-There are lots of good opportunities; but it is important to recognise that it takes diverse, in depth learning, combined with experience over time (at least a year or two), to get a career in fitness on track for a sustainable career.
+To be successful, and gain well paid secure work as some type of fitness instructor, you will almost certainly need something more.
+There are lots of good opportunities in this industry, but it is important to recognise that it takes diverse, in depth learning combined with experience over time (at least a year or two), to get a career in fitness on track for a sustainable career.

 To obtain a Fitness Leaders Certificate, students must meet the following five requirements:

 1. Complete the Fitness Leader's Certificate Core Theory which incorporates key sections of Human Biology IA, Human Biology IB, and Health and Finess I.

 2. Undertake 40 hours of practical at an approved fitness centre (Under the supervision of a reputable instructor).

 3. Obtain a current First Aid Certificate which includes resuscitation (Red Cross, St. John's Ambulance for example).

 The aim of the Core theory course is to elevate the standard of core knowledge and competency for people working in the field of fitness through the provision of a pre-service education program.